Bl4ckM4d0nn4/auto_xploit/README.md

-AutoXploit is meant as a security tool to automate port discovery and enumerate exploitable services using Searchsploit for use with Kali Linux or any other Linux distribution equiped with Nmap and Searchsploit.
+AutoXploit is a simple BASH script for the automation of port discovery and enumeration of exploitable services, using Searchsploit for use with Kali Linux or any other Linux distribution equiped with Nmap and Searchsploit.

 AutoXploit must take an IP address as an argument as demonstrated below: